Ramso-dev/finalportfolio01/README.md

 -Projects are pulled from a collection in a MongoLab database.<br />
 -Backend developed with Node and Express.<br />
--Frontend developed with Typescript, Angular 2 and some Bootstrap.<br />
+-Frontend developed with Typescript, Angular 2 and some CSS3+Bootstrap3.<br />